pyoneerC/ArgentoFX/README.md

 ![Monedas API CLI](imgs/cli.png)

-## Diagrama de Arquitectura
+## Architecture Diagram

 ![Monedas API Architecture](imgs/architecturediagram.png)

-## Aplicaciones que consumen esta API
+## Applications Using This API

-- [Mercado Libre Price Chart](https://github.com/pyoneerC/mercado-libre-price-chart) - Una aplicación web que muestra un histograma de precios del producto seleccionado en Mercado Libre Argentina.
-(Hecha por mí)
+- [Mercado Libre Price Chart](https://github.com/pyoneerC/mercado-libre-price-chart) – A web application that displays a price histogram for selected products on Mercado Libre Argentina.
+(Built by me)

 ### Contributing

-¡Las contribuciones son bienvenidas!
-No dudes en enviar un pull request o abrir un issue si tienes alguna sugerencia o comentario.
+Contributions are welcome!
+Feel free to submit a pull request or open an issue if you have suggestions or feedback.

 ### License

-Este proyecto está licenciado bajo la Unlicense.
-Es parte del dominio público y puedes usarlo como desees.

-> [!IMPORTANT]
-> Esta API está alojada en el nivel gratuito de Render, que puede tener limitaciones de uso.
-Por favor, úsala de manera responsable y considera alojar tu propia instancia si es necesario.
+This project is licensed under the **Unlicense**.
+It is public domain software – you are free to use it however you wish.